 You may need to stop taking certain medicines ahead of surgery.
 Your surgeon may ask you not to eat for a certain number of hours before the procedure.

 Before the procedure

-Your doctor will have you start taking antibiotics before surgery to prevent infection.
+Before surgery, you'll have a physical exam.
+Your surgeon may have you start taking antibiotics before surgery to prevent infection.

 During the procedure

-The surgery itself doesn't involve your brain.
-Two small incisions are made, one on your chest and the other on the left side of the neck.
+The surgery itself doesn't involve the brain.
+Two cuts, known as incisions, are made.
+One is made on the chest or in the armpit area.
+The other is made on the left side of the neck.

 It’s called vagus nerve stimulation.
 Surgeons implant a device near the collarbone and run a wire to the vagus nerve.
 When the device fires it stimulates that nerve to send signals to the brain.
 This increases activity in areas that control mood.